Ehaan-Fashion/content-ops-starter/content/pages/pricing.md

         features:
           - >-
-            Website URL: Include the URL of the site being audited.Business
+            Website URL: Include the URL of the site being audited.
+Business
             Goals: Briefly describe the business and its goals.Target Audience:
             Identify the target audience and market.
           - >-